 Shelly Kinney, MSN, RN, CCM, CNLCP

-Shelly Kinney Nurse Care Manager in Omaha NebraskaShelly Kinney is a Master’s prepared nurse residing near Omaha, Nebraska, on the Iowa side of the Missouri river.
+Shelly Kinney Nurse Care Manager in Omaha NebraskaShelly Kinney is a Master’s prepared nurse residing near Omaha, Nebraska, on the Iowa side of the Missouri River.
 She is certified in both Case Management and Nurse Life Care Planning and has been in the rehabilitation field since 2005.
-Ms. Kinney’s healthcare background includes work in critical care, acute medical rehabilitation, post-acute brain injury rehabilitation, women’s health and case management in hospital-based and worker’s compensation settings.
+Ms. Kinney’s healthcare background includes work in critical care, acute medical rehabilitation, post-acute brain injury rehabilitation, women’s health, and case management in hospital-based and worker’s compensation settings.
 She has experience in military and civilian healthcare and in the health insurance industry.
-A life care planner for more than 15 years, she works with injured individuals of all ages and has special expertise developing care plans to address long term medical and functional needs of individuals with brain injury, chronic pain, and other injuries of the central nervous system.
+A life care planner for more than 15 years, she works with injured individuals of all ages and has special expertise in developing care plans to address long-term medical and functional needs of individuals with brain injury, chronic pain, and other injuries of the central nervous system.

 Company History